 Carers UK has produced a Summary of the Statutory Rights in Work which may be of interest to you.

-If you, or the person you are looking after, are assessed by the local council as needing support, then you or they have a right to ask for a direct payment instead of having the support arranged by the local council.
+If you, or the person you are looking after, are assessed by the local council as needing support, then you or they may be eligible to receive services such as Direct Payments, home-based care and/or an Emergency Back-Up Plan.

 Some carers can claim Carer's Allowance but there are many other benefits and credits that you may be able to get.